astropy/astropy/docs/development/scripts.rst

 These scripts should be executable, include ``#!/usr/bin/env python`` at the top, and should *not* end in ``.py``.

-The ``main`` functions these scripts call should accept a single argument that holds the ``sys.argv`` list (except for the script name) in normal circumstances.
+The ``main`` functions these scripts call should accept an optional single argument that holds the ``sys.argv`` list, except for the script name (e.g., ``argv[1:]``).
 This function can live in its own module, or be part of a larger module that implements a class or function for astropy library use.
 The ``main`` function should do very little actual work - it should only parse the arguments and pass those arguments on to some library function so that the library function can be used programmatically when needed.

 Command-line options can be parsed however desired, but the :mod:`argparse` module is recommended when possible, due to its simpler and more flexible